Gurki-gtb/stryde-ecommerce-analysis/README.md

   - Social, Email, Organic Search, and Paid Search have the highest cancellation rates.
 However, the range is quite tight amongst all channels (**7.90%-9.80%**) with Social at the top.
   - The root cause of the cancellations cannot be fully determined from the available data alone.
   - Post-cancellation feedback would be needed to identify the driver of these cancellations and for a reduction strategy.
-# Revenue Leakage -- Bottom-Line Impact
+# Revenue Leakage, Bottom-Line Impact